• Skip to main content

 Cunningham is a much sought-after revolver smith, providing work on Ruger, Colt and Smith & Wesson guns.
 Kimber called on Cunningham as an advisor when the company decided to jump into the wheelgun market.
 The result is the popular K6 line of revolvers.

-He is also a firearms instructor who provides defensive shooting course that focus on realistic training for probable scenarios.
+He is also a firearms instructor who provides defensive shooting courses that focus on realistic training for probable scenarios.
 He is not a weekend fantasy gun camp instructor, and I would not recommend showing up to one of his concealed carry classes in full battle rattle.

 While I have not taken one of his classes, I have had an opportunity to observe one of his classes while I was researching information for another article.
 I observed Cunningham was a professional instructor who treated everyone with respect.
 He encouraged questions and was able to explain concepts behind techniques.
 Cunningham clearly understood both what he was teaching and why he was teaching it.